CountNick/weekly-nerd-1920/teamwork-larger-project.md

 ## Team CSS

 This article is about structuring CSS when working in a team and a growing codebase.
-I realised this is something i was struggling with during one of the projects I was working on.
+I realised this is something I was struggling with during one of the projects I was working on.
 It also became appereant to me that I'm not the only one who is struggling with structure when working in a team.
-That's why i thought it would be a good idea to write something about it so maybe you could learn from my mistakes.
+That's why I thought it would be a good idea to write something about it so maybe you could learn from my mistakes.

 ## Good communication